debuggeryang/SubmitUpsShipment/README.md

     - We can send dangerous goods with UPS now
     - Booking UPS dangerous goods can get the dangerous goods paper, it comes with the shipping labels
     - We add German language support
+- 31-May-2020 0.04
+  - Fixed issues:
+    - We can book multi shipments for one order now